-In connection with the Second Note Amendment, on April 1, 2024, the Company also entered into a letter agreement (the "Letter Agreement") with the Investors pursuant to which the Company issued to the Investors warrants (the "2024 Private Warrants") to purchase up to an aggregate of 21,949,079 shares of Common Stock.
-The 2024 Private Warrants will become exercisable 45 days after the original issuance date (the "Initial Exercise Date"), will be exercisable at an exercise price of \$0.4556 per share and will expire on the one year anniversary of the later of (i) the Initial Exercise Date and (ii) the date on which the Resale Registration Statement (as defined in the Letter Agreement) is declared effective by the SEC.
-The Investors may exercise the 2024 Private Warrants by paying the exercise in cash or by reducing the outstanding principal amount under the Secured Notes by an amount equal to the quotient of (A) the amount of the exercise price divided by (B) 1.20.
-The 2024 Private Warrants may also be exercised on a cashless basis under certain circumstances.
+In connection with the Third Note Amendment and as consideration for the deferral of the July Redemption Payment, on July 1, 2024, the Company also entered into a letter agreement (the "July Letter Agreement") with the Investors pursuant to which the Company issued to the Investors warrants to purchase 1,650,000 shares of the Company's common stock that are exercisable on the issuance date at an exercise price of \$3.00 per share and expire on the five year anniversary of the date on which the resale registration statement required to be filed by the Company pursurant to the July Letter Agreement is declared effective by the SEC.
+The Investors may exercise these warrants by paying the exercise in cash or by reducing the outstanding principal amount under the Secured Notes.
+These warrants may also be exercised on a cashless basis under certain circumstances.